Altinn/altinn-studio-docs/content/technology/architecture/components/application/construction/altinn-platform/authorization/accesscontrol/pep/_index.md

 ## Custom PEP

-For some scenarious it is not possible to authorize the request based on API parameters.
+For some scenarios, it is impossible to authorize the request based on API parameters.

-This cases requires a custom PEP that is implemented as part of API logic.
+These scenarios require a custom PEP as part of API logic.

-In the example below a list of elements is retreived from database and we need to filter elements before they are returned based on what user is authorized for.
+The example below retrieves a list of elements from the database.

+Before the API returns the list, each element must be checked for authorization and only returned if the user calling API is authorized.

 ```c#
        [Authorize]